More people are searching for emission reduction technologies as eco-consumerism enters the mainstream.

 While panels perform best in direct sunlight, they still create electricity when we cannot see the sun.
 Solar radiation penetrates storm clouds, supporting solar energy production.

-Solar panels also decrease your reliance on the conventional power grid.
+Solar panels or solar roof tiles also decrease your reliance on the conventional power grid.
 Most solar homes maintain their energy outputs during outages.

 Businesses with panels can reduce brown and blackout-related financial losses by increasing their consistent electricity access.